1. Blog

 Remember that you can re-order resume sections in our resume maker.
 Follow the general advice in our guide but also use your common sense: customize, create new sections and drag them around to see what works.
 For example, if you have a LOT of volunteer experience or more than 1-2 academic rewards, consider making a dedicated section for those… and maybe even make that section 1st or 2nd from the top so it jumps out!

-Extracurricular.
-Whether you starred in a university production, played in a successful sports team, or learned an instrument to a high standard, sharing how your character has developed through your extracurricular activities is a valid way of sharing your personality with a prospective employer.
-Tease out the most relevant details for the role in question and make your first job resume a testament to your extracurricular pursuits.
+• Extracurricular.
+Whether you starred in a university production, played on a successful sports team, or learned an instrument to a high standard, sharing how your character has developed through your extracurricular activities is a valid way of sharing your personality with a prospective employer.
+Tease out the most relevant details for the role in question.

 25+ jobs for teens (with job search advice)